nebiyebulan/image-processing/README.md

-# python
+# image processing
-phycharm ile geliştirilmiş uygulama
+They are eye tracking, vehicle counting image processing applications made using python libraries.